iterative/dvc.org/content/docs/command-reference/exp/run.md

 </admon>

-## Example: Modify parameters of custom files
+## Example: Append parameters from custom files

 Given a `dvc.yaml` that uses a custom parameters file: